SVEENASHARMA/PythonProject/README.md

 if two more weeks: add revenue - when do channels make the most money. is it based off social circumstance or the content published? how does one youtube creator earn more money compared on another?

+export an entire dataset by day from the csv to actually compare 2019 vs 2020. not sure how to export so much data by day.

+forecasting subscriber count for trending channels - predictions